 What makes CAKE a great place for women (and men) to work?

 “CAKE is very pro-women in terms of employment, and we work to build on that more each year.
 We actually used to be an all-woman team in the early days; only when we got up to 5 employees did we add a guy to the team.

 We welcome seeing staff members’ children in the office for a few hours after school or when childcare falls through.
 Our staff members also know if they have a sick kid, we’re totally supportive of their working from home that day.
 We also provide sick/personal time which people can use for themselves or family things.
-Retirement contribution matching is another way we support folks personal success.
+Providing health insurance and retirement contribution matching are other ways we support folks personal success.